-Copyright is the single biggest legal issue online.
-As a website operator, you must be cognizant of the subject and the Digital Millennium Copyright Act of 1998, better known as the DMCA.
+Copyright is the single most significant legal issue online.
+As a website operator, you must be mindful of the subject as well as the Digital Millennium Copyright Act of 1998 [“DMCA”].
 Why?
 DMCA compliance is the key to protecting yourself from copyright infringement lawsuits.

 Copyright Infringement Risk

 Today, the web is an interactive medium.
 You don’t talk to your target audience.
-You talk with them.
-This communication is often achieved by allowing the audience to upload content to your site including comments on posts, reviews of products and participation in discussion areas.
+You converse with them.
+One achieves this communication by allowing visitors to upload content to your site, such as comments on posts, reviews of products, and participation in discussion areas.

 Where does copyright come into the equation?
 It becomes an issue when looking at the items being linked to or uploaded to your site by visitors.
 Consider Facebook as a classic example.
 Assume you see a funny cartoon image.
 You copy and post it on your Facebook page so all your friends can see it.
-If you do not have permission from the creator of the cartoon image to do so, you have just infringed on their copyright and can be sued for monetary damages.
+If you do not have permission from the creator of the cartoon image to do so, you have just infringed on their copyright.
+The copyright owner can sue you for monetary damages.

 At this point, you might be thinking copyright infringement happens all the time online.
 You are correct.
 How do large sites such as Facebook, Twitter, and YouTube avoid being buried under an avalanche of copyright lawsuits?
 The answer is the DMCA.